Freeze bread and cakes for 2-3 months. For a ‘fresh from the oven’ taste - see refreshing methods below.

 The question of arsenic in rice regularly makes the headlines.

 We can assure you that ALL our ingredients are routinely lab tested for heavy metals including arsenic and other contaminants.
 They are also pressure treated for any infestation.
-Each batch is accompanied with a lab test certificate.
+Each batch is accompanied by a lab test certificate.

 We buy our organic gluten-free ingredients from suppliers with accredited facilities only.